Honduras Country Summary

 0 (bad) - 100 (good) |

-Honduras faces significant challenges related to crime and corruption, with pervasive issues in public sector integrity and a judiciary system that is often compromised.
-The country is a hub for various criminal activities, including human trafficking, drug trafficking, and extortion, exacerbated by weak institutions and a lack of resources for law enforcement and judicial processes.
+Honduras faces significant challenges related to crime and corruption, with pervasive issues in the public sector and judiciary that hinder investment and governance.
+The country is a hub for various criminal activities, including human trafficking, drug trafficking, and extortion, while the resilience of its institutions is undermined by corruption, inadequate resources, and a lack of effective law enforcement and judicial systems.

 Economy